“Exquisite country estate offering understated style, pampering and cultural insights”

 There is food available all day with a kids menu (pizza, pasta, chicken and chips) and half portions of adult mains for children.
 They can also have a high tea earlier in the evening, and guests can use a blender and microwave for baby food with some advance notice.

 - 9 acres of gardens to play hide and seek in

 - Tennis court and coach on request

-- Magic, juggling and cookery lessons
+- Magic, belly dancing and cookery lessons on request

 - Arabic calligraphy tuition

 Kids Activities nearby: